ruhui0806/part6/README.md

 # This repo is used for practicing the course example materials in Full Stack Open.
 ### 27.01.2023: All the course materials and exercises in part8 have accomplished.
-Exercises saved in a different repo (part8) are ready for submission.
+Exercises saved in a different repo (forFullStackOpen-parts: part8) are ready for submission.

 # Getting Started with Create React App